 Once you have located where the water is sneaking in from, you’ll want to apply caulk to the area to seal any gaps or cracks.
 Be sure to use a high-quality exterior sealant like commercial-grade Solar Seal 900, which we personally use on our projects.

-Another good option is OSI Quad Max, often available at home improvement stores.
+Another good option is the OSI Quad Max, which is often available at home improvement stores.
 It comes in clear or colors to match your home.

-You need to purchase the sealant that correct for your application.
+You need to purchase the sealant that is correct for your application.
 Unfortunately, this can be easy to overlook.
 There is interior and exterior sealant.
-Some can be applied dry, some must be applied wet, and others must be applied inbetween certain temperatures.
-Read the instructions thoroughly before you apply it to ensure you get it right the first time.
+Some can be applied dry, some must be applied wet, and others must be used between certain temperatures.
+Read the instructions thoroughly before you apply them to ensure you get them right the first time.

 3. Replace the Weatherstripping

-There are various types of weatherstripping available, like foam, felt, and rubber.
-Choosing the right kind of weatherstripping for your home is important as some are better suited for certain climates.
+Various types of weatherstripping, such as foam, felt, and rubber, are available.
+Choosing the right kind of weatherstripping for your home is important, as some are better suited for certain climates.
 Not all types of weatherstripping will work for your specific window.

-If Marvin Essential Windows aren’t a good fit for your home, there are other brands for you to choose from.
-A dependable window installation company can walk you through your options and help you select the best choice for your home, your style, and your budget.
+If Marvin Essential Windows aren’t a good fit for your home, there are other window brands for you to choose from.
+A dependable window installation company can guide you through your options and help you select the best choice for your home, style, and budget.